 This can be avoided with an independent boundary commission which will look at the voter populations and current boundaries.
 A percentage discrepancy can be introduced between the smallest and largest constituency.

 The alternative Vote (AV) is where the electorate preference their candidate choices, with the least supported being eliminated.
 This gives voters more of a choice when selecting candidates and the winner must achieve an actual majority.
+Some people may feel its unfair for some votes to be counted more often than others, especially if you can max preference with a broad set of candidates, limited AV of three choices might be more acceptable?

 The D Hondt Method (DHM) is a formula that divides the party vote share every time they win a candidate.
 The calculation is original party votes / (seats won +1 = ) = remaining votes.